OxfordEconomics/CountryLists/README.md

 CREATE TABLE myTableWithStandardCountryNames AS

 /** Populate it with all columns (hence ".*") from a table called myTableWithNonstandardCountryNames, plus the ISO column from IsoFromCountryNames and name that column myPreferredColumnName **/
-SELECT myTableWithNonstandardCountryNames."EuMemberStates2019-02-20", isoFromCountryNames.ISO AS ISO
+SELECT myTableWithNonstandardCountryNames.*, isoFromCountryNames.ISO AS ISO

 /** The starting table is myTableWithNonstandardCountryNames **/ FROM myTableWithNonstandardCountryNames